jurrinus/ui-router-extras/README.md

 UI-Router Extras adds additional features to help you write large modular applications.
 - Sticky State
 - Deep State Redirect
-- Future State <modified from the master>
+- Future State <modified from the master by jtb to manage future state differently>
 - Previous State
 - And More?